EUMEL-Suite/eumel-suite.github.io/pages/eumel-dj.md

 The EUMEL Dj is part of the EUMEL Suite.
 The EUMEL Dj is a media player with playlist and voting support.
 The desktop app shows the playlist and the chat mesages as a "party status".
 The project page can be found [here](https://github.com/EUMEL-Suite/EUMEL.Dj).

-A preview of all binaries can be found on [Github](https://github.com/EUMEL-Suite/EUMEL.Dj/releases/tag/EUMEL-Dj).
+A preview of all binaries can be found on [Github](https://github.com/EUMEL-Suite/EUMEL.Dj/).
+[Download latest version](https://github.com/EUMEL-Suite/EUMEL.Dj/releases) in Github releases.

 ## EUMEL DJ Playlist Voting App (Mobile)